-Radiation Therapy Overview
+Radiation Therapy in Jacksonville, FL

 Radiation can be delivered from a machine outside the body (external radiation therapy) or from inserting internal radiation therapy seeds (brachytherapy) or a combination of both.
 Current types of radiation include IMRT (Intensity-Modulated Radiation Therapy), Proton Beam, and Robotic Radiosurgery Systems such as the Cyberknife and Novalis.
 The treatments have important differences including side effects and results.